rm511130/Tanzu-Workshop-TKGI/README.md

 ```

    - The results shown above indicate that 64% of the 4GB of VM Worker Node Memory are being used.
-   - You only have one worker node.
+   - You only have one worker node, otherwise more worker nodes would have shown up on the report.
    - The results also show that 21% of 2 vCPUs (2000m) are being consumed.

 - You can also execute the following command to see how `pods` in system namespaces are performing: